ludekarts/latte/README.md

 # Latte

-Super-minimalistic testing framework to run in browser
+Super-minimalistic testing framework to run in browser.

 # Usage